Straining Letters into Noise

 Our weekly sessions will be anchored by a collection of feminist, queer, abolitionist, anti-capitalist, anarchist, and critical theory texts, expansively defined.
 We will explore these works alongside contemporary artists, designers, and writers whose practices have been shaped by these lineages.
 The collection of materials we will engage center personal life experiences as a ground through which our political frameworks may emerge.
 We will learn about people’s unique stories through their own words.
 Similarly, our class discussions, workshops, and assignments center your embodied and lived knowledges as critical insights into your thesis inquiries.
 Ultimately, this course will guide you in deepening your understanding of and articulating a discussion around your thesis body of work.

 The purpose of our collective study is to free ourselves and one another from systems and structures of domination.
 This course offers us the opportunity to deepen our relationships as we deepen our understanding of ourselves and the world around us.
 The materials gathered here are based on the understanding that critical theory and embodied forms of research can be essential tools for building more just, compassionate, liberated and equitable worlds.
-What do you feel is the purpose of our gathering together in this specific time and place?
+What is the purpose of our gathering together in this specific time and place?
 What are the specific conversations, insights, and knowledges that we can uniquely produce when we gather as a group?

 In Fall 2021 and Fall 2022, while this course was taught at Virginia Commonwealth University's Department of Graphic Design, students collaboratively designed and developed two digital publications which housed projects created in response to our weekly readings and discussions.